therealOri/nimgen/README.md

 # Nimgen
 This is just a basic password generator using Nim where letters are chosen based off of atmospheric randomness instead of the usual/math.
 I'd like to have it use as many languages and symbols as [genter](https://github.com/therealOri/Genter), but Nim is just REALLY painful to work with when it comes to unicode characters or anything that isn't standard on a NA/USA keyboard.

+Also this is kinda almost my first attempt at making something in Nim, to many they'll make a hello world script.
+Whereas, I make password generators.
+If you can make a password generator in a different language then you'll definitely learn something along the way.
 __ __

 <br>